emilydrakesmith/emily-personal-website-v2/README.md

 * This is my first independent Gatsby.js project.
 To learn Gatsby I've followed [the extensive documentation](https://www.gatsbyjs.com/docs/) from [the creators](https://www.gatsbyjs.com/about/) as well as the free [Net Ninja Gatsby Tutorial](https://www.youtube.com/watch?v=Qms4k6y7OgI&list=PL4cUxeGkcC9hw1g77I35ZivVLe8k2nvjB) series on YouTube created by the [Net Ninja Shaun](https://github.com/iamshaunjp).
 * This is also my first new project after graduating from [General Assembly's Software Engineering Immersive](https://generalassemb.ly/) program.
 I'd like to thank my instructors Ben Manley, David Stinson, and Shahzad Khan for their outstanding leadership as well as other graduates from the SEIR-EC-2-22 cohort.
 * Developing a color pallate involved the extensive use of [Coolors](https://coolors.co/), a free resource created by [Fabrizio Bianchi](http://fabrizio.io/) and checked with [ColorSafe](http://colorsafe.co/) for WCAG-compliant contrast ratios to ensure accessibility.
+* I created my favicon for free with the help of [favicon.io](https://favicon.io/), a free utility built by [John Sorrentino](https://twitter.com/johnsorrentino).
 * Formatting this `README.md` file was easy with the help of the [Markdown Live Preview](https://markdownlivepreview.com/) tool and GitHub Guide's [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) page.
 * I inserted metadata into my page's `<head>` using [React Helmet](https://www.gatsbyjs.com/docs/add-page-metadata/), a free utility created and maintained by [the NFL](https://github.com/nfl/react-helmet).